 Step 4 - Early Garlic Care

 As soon as leaves emerge, feed the garlic plants every 1-2 weeks with Yates Thrive Vegie & Herb Liquid Plant Food.
-Regularly feeding your garlic plants promotes healthy leaf growth and plump bulbs.
+Garlic is a heavy feeder, so regular feeding promotes healthy leaf growth and plump bulbs.

 Water regularly throughout the growing season to keep the soil moist, but not wet.
 Garlic bulbs can rot during prolonged wet weather or in poorly drained or heavy clay soil, so grow garlic in a well-drained position and monitor soil moisture levels.
 To help reduce the incidence of leaf diseases, water around the base of the plants and avoid watering the leaves.